-However, it’s important for retailers to realize that simply offering click-and-collect is no longer enough to satisfy consumer expectations.
-Retailers now need to offer both choice and price competitiveness in combination with click-and-collect for the best customer experience.
+It’s important for retailers to realize that simply offering click-and-collect is no longer enough to satisfy consumer expectations.

-For such customers, it’s important to offer an alternative service.
 McKinsey’s research found that 23 percent of consumers are willing to pay more for same day delivery.
-In fact, the perceived reliability and timeliness of delivery service is a major decision-making factor for customers and therefore directly affects a company’s success in o2o commerce.
+In fact, the perceived reliability and timeliness of delivery is a major decision-making factor for customers and therefore directly affects a company’s success in O2O commerce.

 The biggest advantage of these two services is that they offer extra options to the customer at no extra charge to the retailer.
-The extra costs are all displayed at the time of purchase, and are the responsibility of the customer.
+The extra costs are all displayed at the time of purchase and are the responsibility of the customer.
 If they want to pay a little extra for same-day delivery, that’s their choice.
 If they’d prefer to satisfy their need for instant gratification by using click-and-collect, they can choose that option instead.
-It’s up to the customer.

 There are numerous opportunities for retailers to combine online and offline commerce into a complimentary shopping experience that keeps customers satisfied and increases profits.